khang-874/etch-a-sketch/readme.md

-This is a project use for stimulate a etch-a-sketch game by using Javascript, HTML and CSS.
+This is a project use for simulate etch-a-sketch game by using Javascript, HTML and CSS.